brownhci/WebGazer/README.md

 - black: where the user has clicked on the screen to calibrate the model.
 Provides them with real-time knowledge of this
 - blue: all the predictions plotted & remain on the screen

-Please see the "help" (instructions) module in the action bar to view these changes.
+Please see the "help" module in the action bar to view further instructions.

-Below are instructions on how to view these proposed changes.
+Below are instructions on how to view & run these proposed changes.

 ## How to install & run webgazer.js